level2-gis/gisportal/database/readme.txt

 5. 023_update.sql

 Update script from v23 to v24.
-This is optional update for using dynamic mask filters and so not included in main setup file.
+This update is for using dynamic mask filtering.

-6. setup_v23.sql
+6. setup_v24.sql

 If you are installing from scratch, you can use this script to run on blank database and use it in gisportal2 with latest gisapp - https://github.com/uprel/gisapp